Latest news isn’t good news for Myrtle Beach and Hurricane Dorian

 Some models have shown that path could be problematic for the Myrtle Beach area as Hurricane Dorian could then hug the coast.
 It would then make landfall in near the South Carolina-North Carolina border.
 Parts of southern South Carolina are now in the forecast cone from the National Weather Service.

-Hurricane Dorian is currently a Category 3 storm, but could grow stronger.
+Hurricane Dorian on Friday night strengthened to a Category 4 storm, and could grow stronger.

 Horry County’s Office of Emergency Management has posted on social media leading up to Hurricane Dorian.
 The latest message encouraged people to enjoy the Labor Day weekend, but monitor the forecast and review hurricane emergency plans.